shreyansh-g24/JavaServletTodoApp/README.md

 # Todo App

 This is a basic Todo App.
 Users can perform CRUD operations on Todo items.
-Built using PRG design pattern.

 ### Development
 This app is development using -